happyvig/alexa-personal-health-assistant-skill/README.md

 | /.gitignore                                   |  *files to be ignored by Git ex: node_modules*                             |
 | /README.md                                    |  *project documentation*                                                   |

+## Starting The Skill

+This custom skill can be invoked by saying, (jackie is the invocation name for this skill)
+> *Alexa, start Jackie.*

+Alexa would reply saying,
+> *Hi, I am Jackie, your Personal Health Assistant!
+You can ask me about your medical data like prescriptions, doctor appointments, etc.,*

- ## Intents & Slots
+## Supported Intents
-Supported intents :
+Simply put, an intent is a particular action to be carried out by Alexa based on our query.

 - **CreateAppointmentIntent**: Helps creating an appointment with your doctor.

+    You can say,
-    Sample utterance: *Schedule an appointment with doctor Charlie Harris on next Sunday at 5PM for diabetes regular checkup.*
+    > *Schedule an appointment with doctor Charlie Harris on next Sunday at 5PM for diabetes regular checkup.*

+    Alexa replies,
-    Alexa output: *Creating appointment now.
+    > *Creating appointment now.
 Your appointment has been successfully created with Dr. Charlie Harris for diabetes regular checkup on Sunday, Oct 28 for 1 hour !*

 - **GetAppointmentIntent**: Helps getting to know your booked appointments with your doctor.

+    You can ask,
-    Sample utterance: *When is my next appointment ?*
+    > *When is my next appointment ?*

+    Alexa answers,
-    Alexa output: *You have 2 upcoming appointment.
-First is with Dr. Charlie Harris for diabetes regular checkup on Sunday, Oct 28 for 1 hour.
-Last is with Dr. Walter Bishop for precognotion checkup on Sunday, Feb 4 for 1 hour.*
+    > *You have 1 upcoming appointment.
+It is with Dr. Charlie Harris for diabetes regular checkup on Sunday, Oct 28 for 1 hour.*

 - **GetPrescriptionIntent** : Helps to know about your day's prescription.

-    Sample utterances:
+    You can ask,
-    - *What medicines should I be taking now ?*
+    > *What medicines should I be taking now ?*
-    - *What medicines should I be taking today ?*
+    > *What medicines should I be taking today ?*

+    Alexa answers,
-    Alexa output: *You have 2 medicines prescribed today.
+    > *You have 2 medicines prescribed today.
 First is Precose to be taken after breakfast, after dinner.
-Last is Glyset to be taken after lunch. *
+Last is Glyset to be taken after lunch.*

 - **GetVitalsIntent** : Helps to know  how your vitals are doing.

+    You can ask,
-    Sample utterances : *How are my vitals looking ?*
+    > *How are my vitals looking ?*

+    Alexa answers,
-    Alexa output: *Your sugar level is high at around 140/95.
+    > *Your sugar level is high at around 140/95.
 Your pressure looks normal.
 Your temperature is normal.
 Your pulse looks normal.*

+## Supported Slots
+Each intent can have as many slots are required to get all necessary data to fulfil the intent.

+- *CreateAppointmentIntent* would require 5 slots to get fulfilled.
+    ```
+    [
+        {
+          "name": "ApDate",
+          "type": "AMAZON.DATE",
+          "samples": [
+            "on {ApDate}"
+          ]
+        },
+        {
+          "name": "ApDescription",
+          "type": "LIST_OF_DESCRIPTION", // custom slot type with possible values like 'general checkup', 'diabetes checkup', 'fever checkup', etc.,
+          "samples": []
+        },
+        {
+          "name": "ApTime",
+          "type": "AMAZON.TIME",
+          "samples": [
+            "at {ApTime}"
+          ]
+        },
+        {
+          "name": "DoctorFName",
+          "type": "AMAZON.GB_FIRST_NAME",
+          "samples": [
+            "{DoctorFName}"
+          ]
+        },
+        {
+          "name": "DoctorLName",
+          "type": "AMAZON.GB_FIRST_NAME",
+          "samples": [
+            "{DoctorLName}"
+          ]
+        }
+    ]
+    ```
+- *GetAppointmentIntent* would need 1 custom slot to get fulfilled.
+    ```
+    [
+        {
+          "name": "Time",
+          "type": "LIST_OF_TIME", // custom slot type with values like 'now', 'today'
+          "samples": []
+        }
+    ]
+    ```

 ## Future Enhancements
 - More dialog mode conversations
 - Port existing functionalities using the standard aws-sdk library
 - Support for multiple languages